LukaKaranovic/surrounded/docs/testcases.md

 Expected Results/Output: Player ship will move across the map and have its x and y updated accordingly.

-Cleanup Process: All file management is done via a script which will manually sort files, and this will only work on Linux.
+Cleanup Process: All cleanup is done via the 'clean.sh' bash script which will clean the tests directory.
+This script will ony work on Linux

 Reporting Process: Checks will be updated as passed or failed in an XML via a test log.